 Climate Change / Endangered Art Series

-This is a series of works inspired by the decline and endangerment of species, particularly in Massachusetts and New England, due to climate change and human development.
+This is a series of works that was inspired by the decline and endangerment of species, particularly in Massachusetts and New England, due to climate change and human development.

 I think that while every human being struggles to come to terms with our own and our loved one’s mortality, the potential and actual extinction of a species brings a much more profound sense of ending and loss.
-I don’t feel like it can even be described in words.
 Each of us live one single lifetime, so how can we even comprehend the end of an entire species, some of which have been around for tens of millions of years?
-While this is challenging to process, I am still hopeful that people will connect that each one of us can make individual choices and actions that can positively impact these scenarios, and that the use of renewable energy sources, versus fossil fuels, activism as well as daily consumption choices can help change the outcome, especially when seen on a large scale.
+While this is challenging to process, I am still hopeful that people will connect that each one of us can make individual choices and take actions that can support local ecosystems, and that the use of renewable energy sources, versus fossil fuels, as well as daily consumption choices can help change the outcome, especially when seen on a large scale.
 I hope that people will recognize the power they have to make compassionate choices for all of the earth, and most especially for those plants and animals facing critical challenges now and in the future.